DanielMeixner/contoso-bad-bank/readme.md

     *	Date and time of order
     *	State of the order (open, processing, executing)

-1. Ensure you have a replication of your data so that data loss can be avoided, even if the datacenter goes down.
-1. Set up a procedure to automatically use your replicated data in case of a disaster.
-1. Test the failover and make sure you can fail over to the replicated data any time throughout the day.
-1. Bonus: In which could a potential data inconsistency appear?
-How could you solve this issue?

 ### 4	Working asyncronously
 Placed Orders shall be executed.
 (For demo purposes you can skip all considerations of pricing, limits, validity, stock exchange location etc.)